全部树

 Applications of occupational information for job seekers:

-• Match positions aligned with their interests, skills, and experience.
+• Match jobs to their interests, skills, and experience.

-• Explore emerging trends in growth occupations using current labor market data.
+• Explore growth occupations using up-to-date labor market data.

 • Understand determinants of success within their professional fields.

-CnOpendata presents the O*NET U.S. Occupational Characteristics Data, encompassing over 1,000 occupations based on the 2018 International Standard Classification of Occupations.
-This dataset covers occupation-related skills, abilities, knowledge domains, work activities, and interest profiles, serving as a valuable resource for career exploration, vocational counseling, and human resources research.
+CnOpendata presents the O*NET Occupational Characteristics Data, covering over 1,000 occupations based on the 2018 International Standard Classification of Occupations (ISCO).
+This dataset encompasses occupation-related skills, abilities, knowledge, work activities, and interest information, facilitating occupational exploration, career counseling, and diverse human resources research.

 职业概括